encode/starlette/docs/testclient.md

 terminated, and that any exceptions that occur within the application are always raised by the test client.

+It can also be used as an async context manager (in `async with` blocks)

 #### Establishing a test session

 * `.websocket_connect(url, subprotocols=None, **options)` - Takes the same set of arguments as `requests.get()`.